williamdlees/flairr_dsl2/README.md

 ### 1. Sample Processing with `process_slurm.sh`

-The main entry point is the `process_slurm.sh` script, which orchestrates batch processing of repertoire samples:
+The main entry point is the `process_slurm.sh` script, which orchestrates batch processing of repertoire samples.

 ```bash
 # Preprocess samples